3D-e-Chem/workflows/README.md

 <!-- /TOC -->

-The workflows can be imported into KNIME by importing each \*knwf file.

 The 3D-e-Chem KNIME nodes are part of the
 [Community contributions](https://www.knime.com/3d-e-chem-nodes-for-knime).
 The
 community contribution software site is disabled by default, it can be enabled by in KNIME menu going to File>Preferences>Install/Update>Available software sites and checking the checkbox of the `Stable Community Contributions` software site.

+The workflows can be imported into KNIME by importing each KNIME archive file (\*.knwf).
+Before importing make sure the community contribution software site has been enabled, otherwise the 3D-e-Chem KNIME node will not be found.

 The Pymol session files (\*.pse) can by opened with [PyMol](https://github.com/NLeSC/Chemical-Analytics-Platform/wiki/Cheatsheet#applications).